Jannik2099/gentoo-pinebookpro/README.md

 From there on, do the usual tarball installation following the Gentoo Handbook.
-Use `sys-kernel/pinebookpro-manjaro-sources` as the kernel Genkernel is supported and bootloader integration has been added.
-Emerge `sys-boot/extlinux` and `sys-boot/u-boot` , and call `genkernel all` to compile and install the Kernel.
+Use `sys-kernel/pinebookpro-manjaro-sources` as the kernel To install / update a kernel: Mount /boot.
+Select it with `eselect kernel set`.
+Emerge `sys-boot/extlinux` and `sys-boot/u-boot`.
+Install u-boot to the target block device as instructed.
+Call `genkernel all` to compile and install the Kernel.
+Go to the kernel directory and do `make dtbs && make dtbs_install`.
+Lastly, run u-boot-update.
 Check /boot/extlinux/extlinux.conf for any obvious mistakes.

 It's heavily recommended to run the latest mesa, to do so add `media-libs/mesa ~arm64` to your `/etc/portage/package.accept_keywords` .
 Similarly, running the latest versions of your DE and the underlying Qt / GTK libs is often a good idea.